Training offered by the Unit

 Should you need training please enquire at the Unit about the scheduling of individual training, carried out by Miranda Waldron (the EM Officer responsible for SEM applications).
 Training consists of an initial session where you are familiarised with basic Electron Microscopy and the software on the SEM.
 At the next session, you will undergo hands-on training under supervision, using your own samples.
 This will continue until you are competent and able to be left alone.
 Regular user charges will be charged whilst you are learning to use the SEM.

 Microscopy for Biologists

-This course is an introductory overview of capabilities of LM, SEM, TEM and Image Analysis aimed at biological and medical Honours students.
-It lasts four to five days and is run three or four times per year.
-Many of the courses are by arrangement with particular departments and the syllabus is tuned to the needs of those students, however anyone wishing to do the course may attend subject to space being available.
-The space limit is about 12 students per course.
-Please enquire about costs for registered students.
+This course is currently not being run by the Unit, but is an introductory overview of capabilities of LM, SEM, TEM and Image Analysis aimed at biological and medical Honours students.
+The course is by arrangement with particular departments and the syllabus can be tuned to the needs of those students, the space limit is about 12 students per course.
 Some lectures for this course are available online.

 Embedding and Ultramicrotomy

 Those staff and students needing to use embedding and ultramicrotomy in their research work can request individual tuition.
 It takes less than a week to become an expert.
 There is no charge for this service but regular user charges will be incurred while you are learning.
 Lecture 2 of the Microscopy for Biologists course covers embedding and sectioning, among others.

 Fluorescence and flow cytometry tutorials

 An excellent set of animated tutorials covering fluorescence, filters, light sources, flow cytometry and flow cytometry data analysis can be found on the website of Invitrogen Molecular Probes: http://probes.invitrogen.com/resources/education/